-Powder.
+Gunpowder.
 We all use it, we all read about it, but it may warrant some discussion to better understand it.
+Especially when it comes to gunpowder structure.

 The first one that pops into my mind is Hodgdon’s H4831SC, the SC standing for Short Cut.